Norman Cob: Uses

 A multi-purpose breed, the Norman Cob was formerly used wherever there was a need.
 It was used in a variety of agricultural and other work by farmers, and was used by the army for pulling artillery.
 The postal service used it to pull mail carriages, which it was capable of doing at a fast trot over bad roads for long distances.
 Postal workers appreciated the breed for its willingness to remain calm, stationary and tethered for long periods of time.
 Due to the modernisation of agriculture and transport, it is now used very little in these areas.

 The breed is popular for recreational and competitive driving, to which it is well suited in temperament.
 In 1997, the rules of driving events in France were modified to take into account the speed of execution of the course, which made lighter, faster horses more competitive.
 The Norman Cob and the lighter type of Boulonnais were particularly affected.
 Its gaits, calm temperament and willingness to master technical movements make it an excellent competitor, and in 2011, more than a third of the horses represented in the French driving championships were Norman Cobs.
 Many Norman Cobs represent France in driving events at international level.

 The Norman Cob is also used for riding, and may be used for most equestrian disciplines.
 It is particularly well suited for vaulting.
 Elderly and nervous riders often appreciate its calm temperament.
 Lighter Cobs can be used for mounted hunts.
-Crosses between the Norman Cob and Thoroughbred continue to be made to create saddle horses, generally with 25 to 50 percent Cob blood.
+Crosses between the Norman Cob and Thoroughbred continue to be made to create saddle horses, generally with 25 to 50 per cent Cob blood.
 Some Norman Cobs are bred for the meat market.
 The breed is sometimes preferred by butchers because of the lighter carcass weight and increased profitability over the Thoroughbred, while at the same time retaining meat similar in flavour and appearance to that of the Thoroughbred.